 Step 2: Pilot test of e-learning solutions

-We use existing software and hardware solutions that can incorporate the design and functionalities developed in the design-thinking workshops (Step 1).
-During a pilot phase the actual usage and functionality of the developed e-learning solutions are assessed.
-If successful, these e-learning solutions will serve as a basis for the formalization of e-learning collaboration within the CLOC West Africa network.
+In NEWAL Phase 2 (2022), software and hardware solutions that can incorporate the design and functionalities developed in the design-thinking workshops will be used as a basis for NEWAL virtual webinars and workshops.
+The actual usage and functionality of the developed e-learning solutions will be assessed and if successful, these e-learning solutions will serve as a basis for the formalization of e-learning collaboration within the CLOC West Africa network.